citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 (Juxtapose of custom texture MH)

+## Download Play (LLE) support by Subv and B3N30

+This is the unannounced new feature!

+Download Play is yet another gimmick Nintendo added to the DS, and then passed on to the 3DS family.
+Download Play allows players to send and receive short demo games.
+Not only that, some games like Mario Kart 7 uses it for local multiplayer as well.
+In order to get multiplayer support for MK7, we had to take the time to look at this feature.

+On the 3DS, there is a system module dedicated to Download Play - appropriately named `dlp` - which games send commands to to communicate over the DLP protocol.
+This system module is relatively unknown, with almost no documented functions on 3DBrew.
+Despite this, we know that internally, the `dlp` module uses another service to send data over local wireless network - `nwm::UDS`, which is the same service games use for regular local multiplayer. `nwm::UDS`, on the other hand, is well-researched, and Citra has had support for it for years.

+We decided that the easiest course of action to get Download Play would be running the `dlp` module in LLE (Low-Level Emulation) and let it handle commands and call the UDS functions (which Citra emulates in HLE) itself, instead of fully reserve-engineering and reimplementing its code.

+Back in October 2018, [Subv](https://github.com/Subv) set out to work on DLP LLE.
+At that time, Citra already had support for LLE-ing system modules.
+However, considering the fact that Citra was originally intended to be an HLE emulator, it was not surprising that we had some kernel inaccuracies here and there.
+These issues only surfaced when there were multiple processes running at the same time, and therefore they weren't discovered until we actually started to run the system modules.
+[Subv](https://github.com/Subv) fixed some of them and managed to get Download Play working partially.
+He published a small patch in the internal channels, so that other developers could test it.

+{{< figure src="/images/entry/citra-progress-report-2020-q2/dlp_old.png"
+    title="The good old times" >}}

+Later, [B3N30](https://github.com/B3N30) and [jroweboy](https://github.com/jroweboy) followed [Subv](https://github.com/Subv)'s instructions, only to get a 'Connection Failed' message.
+They tried multiple times over the period of nearly two years, but still couldn't make it work.
+In the meantime, [Subv](https://github.com/Subv) was facing some difficulties in real life, and had to take a break from Citra development.
+That was why we eventually missed this good chance to get Download Play support.

+A few months ago, however, a turn of events came.
+[Subv](https://github.com/Subv) returned from his long hiatus and started helping with Citra again!
+[B3N30](https://github.com/B3N30) decided to once again pick up DLP LLE, and this time, with the help from [Subv](https://github.com/Subv), he was able to get it fully working!

+(Mario Kart 7 race)

+(Cover the PRs)

+### Instructions on Using DLP LLE

+Since this is LLE, keep in mind that you need to dump quite a few system files for it to work.
+In the past, this would mean manually looking through GodMode9 trying to find a bunch of different files.
+However, thanks to threeSD, a new dumping tool which we will cover later, the hassle is no more!

+Follow these steps to dump the necessary system files and enable DLP LLE:

+1. Follow threeSD Quickstart Guide.
+Remember to **manually select `System Data > Config savegame`** in the contents list!
+1. Open Citra and click on `View > Debugging > Toggle LLE Service Modules` in the menu.
+1. In the widget that appeared, find and check `DLP`.

+{{< sidebyside "image" "/images/entry/citra-progress-report-2020-q2/"
+    "dlp_threeSD.png=Dumping system files - remember to select this!"
+    "dlp_citra.png=Enabling DLP LLE in Citra" >}}

+### Paths forward

+Citra is an HLE emulator.
+Even though we chose the easier path of implementing DLP as LLE this time, we likely won't stop here.
+With proper reverse-engineering, it may one day become possible for us to provide DLP HLE support without the need of any system files, in the future.

 ## Texture Filters ([#5017](https://github.com/citra-emu/citra/pull/5017), [#5166](https://github.com/citra-emu/citra/pull/5166), [#5210](https://github.com/citra-emu/citra/pull/5210), [#5270](https://github.com/citra-emu/citra/pull/5270)) by [BreadFish64](https://github.com/BreadFish64)

 Tired of waiting for someone to make a custom texture pack for your favorite 3ds game?